Fleckism/SecurityPlus/SecurityPlus/20 C Cybersecurity Resiliency Strategies.md

----
-tags: [,section]
----
 # EXAM OBJECTIVES COVERED

-2.1 Explain the importance of security concepts in an enterprise environment
+2.1 Explain the importance of security concepts in an enterprise environment #A_D

 2.5 Given a scenario, implement cybersecurity resilience

 5.3 Explain the importance of policies to organizational security
+#GRC
 Effective site management and cybersecurity resilience depend on change control and configuration management.
 If this crucial documentation is not kept up to date, the response to incident and disaster events will suffer from confusion, errors, and lost time.

 As part of a cybersecurity program, you must also be able to implement techniques that make things difficult for [[threat actor]]s. [[Defense in depth and control diversity are crucial in designing resilient systems]].
 Deception and disruption tactics help to increase the cost of attacks and so deter them.